Backlinks are unarguably one of the most important factors considered by search engines while ranking your website on the SERPs.

 Let’s look at them one-by-one.

-The first row options enable you to filter your search based on variables like:
+The first row of options enables you to filter your search based on variables like:

-- Filter: You can set numerical limits pertaining to Link Strength, External Links, Trust Flow, Citation Flow, Target Anchor, Source URL, Alexa Rank, and Target HREF
+- Filter: You can set numerical limits about Link Strength, External Links, Trust Flow, Citation Flow, Target Anchor, Source URL, Alexa Rank, and Target HREF

 - Search: Use this option if you have specific queries to look out for; backlinks from the press, for example